wmorgan/dcos-docs/1.7/usage/cli/install.md

         $ mkdir dcos && cd dcos

-3. Download the DCOS CLI install script to your new directory:
+3. Download the DC/OS CLI install script to your new directory:

         $ curl -O https://downloads.mesosphere.io/dcos-cli/install.sh

-4. Run the DCOS CLI install script, where `<installdir>` is the DCOS installation directory and `<hosturl>` is the hostname of your master node prefixed with `http://`:
+4. Run the DC/OS CLI install script, where `<installdir>` is the DC/OS installation directory and `<hosturl>` is the hostname of your master node prefixed with `http://`:

         $ bash install.sh <install_dir> http://<hosturl>